shinkansan/2019-UGRP-DPoom/SLAM/README.md

 # Make custom rosbag file
-__I strongly do not recommend to record a custom rosbag file to test rtabmap !!!!!!!!__ It may be more efficient way to make a map file (pcd file).
+__I strongly DO NOT recommend to record a custom rosbag file to test rtabmap !!!!!!!!__ It may be more efficient way to make a map file (pcd file).
 However, rtabmap gives you a chance to restore odometry when it fails tracking, by relocating the camera to the last tracked position. __So I recommend to make a map by online method, not by using rosbag file!!__

 You can see the specific instructions of recording rosbag file with 'D435i' and launching rtabmap with your custom rosbag.
 [rtabmap_using_custom_rosbag.md](rtabmap_using_custom_rosbag.md)